RTIInternational/harness-vue/docs/introduction/page-definitions.md

 }
 ```

-For each filter in the page definition, Harness Vue will create the following:
+For each filter in the page definition, Harness-Vue will create the following:
 * state:
     * `exampleSelectFilter` state attribute for the current filter value
     * `exampleSelectOptions` state attribute for the current filter options